 Sparkle Light Festival at Impact Field in Rosemont

 The Sparkle Light Festival is a holiday light display and festival taking place at Impact Field in Rosemont.
 This large, immersive display features over one million holiday lights in five themed-based illuminated villages with timed light shows.
 Guests can also enjoy train rides, mazes, and a winter tubing slide as well as food and drinks.
-This display runs from November 18 through January 1 and visitors can buy tickets for entry to the festival and premium ticket packages with add-on experiences.
+This display runs from mid-November through December 31 and visitors can buy tickets for entry to the festival and premium ticket packages with add-on experiences.

 Chicago Botanic Garden Lightscape in Glencoe